 Analysis

-Every Premier League team’s most valuable player heading into the 2024/25 season
+Every Premier League club’s most valuable player of the 2020s decade so far

 Analysis